TritonSE/onboarding/writeup/Introduction.md

 In TSE, your team's product manager and designers will plan out most of the project's features before development starts.
 Typically, they'll create a project proposal and other documents that you can refer to for information about how certain features should work, and a Figma file with the frontend design prototypes.
 We explain each feature of this todo list app in this guide, so there's no separate proposal or writeup, but you should familiarize yourself with our [todo app Figma designs](https://www.figma.com/file/8eRDNyOrYRgyN7NNb0mIXA/Onboarding-Todo-App) in [Part 0](./part-0/).

+## Submission

+Completion of this onboarding repository is **required** for all new TSE members, and highly recommended for returning members who haven't completed it yet.
+After completing the tasks, you will submit a video demo of your work to your engineering manager (EM); see [the conclusion](./Conclusion.md#submission-instructions) for details on what to submit!

 ## Tools and technologies

 The engineering manager on each TSE project chooses its tech stack (programming languages and frameworks) before development starts.
 The **MERN stack** (MongoDB, Express, React, Node) is very popular in the industry, so it's been our most common stack historically and we'll use it for this todo list app too.
 Beyond that, we'll use **TypeScript** to write our actual code, **Vitest** to test it, and **Git** to manage version history.
 Expand the sections below to learn more about each piece of this tech stack.